robotics-upo/upo_path_tracker/README.md

 ## ARCO Path Tracker

 Very old, not used right now, we should adapt it to the action server communication protocol

+## Dependencies

+For the social force model you need to install the social force navigation library: